 There is a lot of evidence that CBD acts as an adjunct therapy in cancer treatment, but more research is needed.
 Research showed that CBD can treat cancer-related symptoms like discomfort as well as a feeling of nausea.
 It reduces inflammation, just like other medications for treating chronic pain.

-Topical CBD applications have been shown in animal studies to relieve the pain and inflammation associated with arthritis while having fewer side effects.
-Because CBD is poorly absorbed when taken orally and can cause gastrointestinal side effects, it is beneficial to apply CBD topically.
+Topical CBD applications have been shown in animal studies to relieve the pain and inflammation associated with arthritis.
+Plus they have fewer side effects than other medications.
+Because CBD is poorly absorbed when taken orally, it can cause gastrointestinal side effects.
+As a result, it’s better to apply CBD topically.

 In a lab experiment, CBD reduced the amount of sebum produced by human sebocytes while also acting as an anti-inflammatory, preventing the release of inflammatory cytokines.

-Due to acne’s tendency to produce excessive sebum and inflammation, topical CBD may be an effective treatment for acne and help to reduce breakouts in the future.
+Acne produces excessive sebum and inflammation.
+As a result, topical CBD may be an effective treatment for acne.
+It can help to reduce breakouts in the future.

-CBD has been shown in animal studies to have some effect on depression relief, possibly due to its strong anti-stress effect following acute or repeated administration.
+CBD has been shown in animal studies to have some effect on depression relief.
+This is ossibly due to its strong anti-stress effect following acute or repeated administration.

 According to research conducted on animals, cannabidiol (CBD) has a positive impact on brain serotonin levels.
 Low levels of serotonin are believed to be a major factor in both mood and pain.

 Addicts have a compulsive need to use drugs and are unable to regulate how much they use.
-According to one study, CBD may have medicinal value for a range of conditions like the addiction to psychostimulants, including morphine and opioid and cocaine dependence.
+According to one study, CBD may have medicinal value for a range of conditions.
+For example, like the addiction to psychostimulants, including morphine and opioid and cocaine dependence.

 Read all the many health-boosting techniques inside my book “Life is Long.”